Entering Canada by air

 - Look into the mirror, moving slightly forward or backward until you see the circle centered between your eyes change from orange to green; and

-- Follow the instructions on the screen and answer the questions on the monitor.
+- Follow the instructions on the screen and answer the questions on the monitor; and

-If you do not have TDC privileges, you will receive a receipt from the self-serve kiosk referring you to a cashier for the payment of duties and taxes owing.
+If you do not have TDC privileges, you will receive a receipt from the self-serve kiosk referring you to a cashier for the payment of duty and taxes owing.

 - More information: I Declare

 Canadian residents returning to Canada by air who purchase, receive or acquire goods while outside Canada MUST declare all goods, including those within their personal exemption.

 If you are a NEXUS member and a U.S. resident, you may use the self-serve kiosk to declare goods that are part of your personal entitlement.
 If you have goods that exceed your personal entitlement, you will receive a receipt from the self-serve kiosk referring you to a cashier for the payment of duty and taxes owing on the excess amount.